California Website Accessibility and Compliance Software

-To meet California website accessibility standards, the optimal approach is to combine automated compliance software, such as AudioEye’s advanced AI-powered scanning, with expert consultancy for detecting and fixing errors.
+To help meet California accessibility standards, the optimal approach is to combine automated compliance software, such as AudioEye’s advanced AI-powered scanning, with expert consultancy for detecting and fixing errors.

 How AudioEye Hybrid Accessibility Solutions Can Help

-AudioEye’s hybrid platform combines intelligent, automated compliance software with certified accessibility experts and testers to help you achieve rapid, sustainable compliance with any relevant legislation: California AB 434, Section 508 of the Rehabilitation Act, the Unruh Civil Rights Act, and Titles II and III of the ADA.
+AudioEye’s hybrid platform combines intelligent, automated compliance software with certified accessibility experts and testers to give you the best chance of complying with any relevant legislation: California AB 434, Section 508 of the Rehabilitation Act, the Unruh Civil Rights Act, and Titles II and III of the ADA.

-AudioEye’s holistic approach includes automated and manual identification and assistive technology testing, accessibility reporting, ongoing maintenance and monitoring, web personalization tools, training resources, AudioEye Trusted Certification, and an accessibility claims commitment that goes further than any other solution in the marketplace.
+AudioEye’s holistic approach includes automated and manual identification and assistive technology testing, accessibility reporting, ongoing maintenance and monitoring, web personalization tools, training resources, and AudioEye Trusted Certification.

 Fast-track your journey to web accessibility compliance with a free 14-day trial of AudioEye today!